What is private label and how it works for coffee roasting services

 An experienced coffee solutions provider will pitch a private label deal with a fair cost taking all those factors into consideration without attempting to be greedy as it’s generally a volume-based opportunity.

-In some cases, private label manufacturing is barely able to pay costs and profits are limited.
+In some cases, private label manufacturing is barely able to pay costs and profits are limited whilst the risk is always present the customer may go elsewhere.

 Private label arrangements are indeed complex and at times quite delicate.

-Everyone wants a win and it’s important in these engagements that both the customer and the supplier are working together in a unified objective and on a level platform.
+Everyone wants a win and it’s important in these engagements that both the customer and the supplier are working together in a unified objective and on a level platform and in good faith.

 The two biggest stumbling blocks in private label coffee roasting negotiations is over the quality grade of the raw coffees and the volatility of raw coffee pricing.